The Museum of Pop Culture strives to be accessible for all visitors and provides a variety of support services to assist with your visit.

 • Requiring guests ages 3 and above to wear a face covering at all times.

-• Requiring tickets purchased in advance for a specific entry time to maintain capacity.
+• Encouraging tickets purchased in advance for a specific entry time to guarantee a reservation.

 • Only accepting credit/debit card or digital wallet payments.

 • Providing (and cleaning after every use) stylus pens for guests to use with interactive elements.